nextgis/docs_ngweb/source/mapstyles.rst

 Formats
 ----------------------------------

-By now NextGIS Web supports two rendering libraries: "Mapserver" and "QGIS".
+By now NextGIS Web supports two rendering libraries: "QGIS" and "Mapserver" .

+* QGIS style can be uploaded from a QML file or created in Web GIS, it has much more settings.
 * You can write Mapserver style yourself as a text.
-* QGIS style can only be uploaded from a qml file, it has much more settings.

 .. _ngw_qgis_style: